hove-io/ntfs-specification/ntfs_en.md

 comment_name | String | Required | Text of the comment.
 comment_url | String | Optional | URL giving more information about the note such as a link to the description page of the ODT service.

-(1) Comment's categories differentiating them on display.
+(1) Comment categories that differentiate them on display.
 Valid options are :

 * information (or empty field) : indicates a general information note
 * on_demand_transport : indicates an information note about an On Demand Transportation service.
-This note must specify the reservation's conditions and telephone number.
+This note must specify the conditions and the telephone number of the reservation.

 ### comment_links.txt (optional)
 This file links an object (line, stop, timetables, etc.) to a comment and associates multiple notes with an object and multiple objects with a note.